CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 An example for a CRAB submit file is included.
 Change following lines:

--`config.General.requestName`
+- `config.General.requestName`
--`config.Data.inputDataset` DAS path to file -`config.Data.outputDatasetTag`
+- `config.Data.inputDataset` DAS path to file
+- `config.Data.outputDatasetTag`
--`config.Data.outLFNDirBase` Path to output directory -`config.Site.storageSite` If you have access to the PSI tier 3 this is `T3_CH_PSI`.
+- `config.Data.outLFNDirBase` Path to output directory
+- `config.Site.storageSite` If you have access to the PSI tier 3 this is `T3_CH_PSI`.

 In `pxl_BPIX_FPIX_genIBC.py` change the `process.GlobalTag`.